yankeeinlondon/happy-wrapper/README.md

 A wrapper around the popular [happy-dom](https://github.com/capricorn86/happy-dom) API which provides a more _functional_ interaction model.

+Note:

-Note: version 3.x bumps the version of happy-dom up to the 12.x.y versions.
+- version 3.x bumps the version of happy-dom up to the 12.x.y versions.
+- version 3.4 _onward_ have switched to using the `happy-dom-without-chrome` dependency so that this library is equally as happy running in a browser as it is running on a server.

 ## Examples